Your local NHS is still here for you

 If you experience symptoms of Coronavirus please visit www.nhs.uk/coronavirus to arrange to get tested or call 119.

-Stocking up your medicine cabinet
+Your medicine cabinet

+Make sure that you have the essentials in your medicine cabinet.
 Many over-the-counter medicines (including paracetamol and ibuprofen) are available to relieve symptoms of common minor ailments such as colds, sinusitis or painful middle ear infection (earache).

 You can find a list of useful items to include in your medicine cabinet and first aid kit at nhs.uk or by speaking to your local pharmacist.